 Real-Life Facts of the Full-Time RV Lifestyle

-Before diving into the nitty-gritty of what a typical day looks like for various groups of full-time RVers, I want to point out some things that most people misunderstand about the lifestyle.
+Before diving into the nitty-gritty of what a typical day looks like for various groups of full-time RVers, I want to point out some things most people misunderstand about the lifestyle.

 Full-Time RVers Don’t Travel as Often as You Think